amydshelton/Mme-Forets-Game/README.md

 Madame Forêt's Game
 ===============
-Play Madame Forêt's Game, where you compete against a "psychic" (aka a machine learning algorithm) by answering questions about yourself and the American public.
+<a href="http://www.madameforetsgame.com/">Play Madame Forêt's Game</a>, where you compete against a "psychic" (aka a machine
+learning algorithm) by answering questions about yourself and the American public.
 Madame Forêt predicts what you will answer, while you guess what percentage of Americans agree with you.
 Both of you get points for the accuracy